PneumaCareHQ/pneumahealth-consults-js/README.md

-# PneumaHealth Consults Widget JavaScript SDK
+# PneumaHealth Widget JavaScript SDK

-JS library for implementing the PneumaHealth Consults widget - PneumaHealthConsultsJS is a safe and secure web drop-in module and this library provides a front-end web
+JS library for implementing the PneumaHealth widget - PneumaHealthJS is a safe and secure web drop-in module and this library provides a front-end web

 ## Try the demo
 Checkout the [widget flow](https://jsbin.com/linacimije/edit?html,output) to view how the PneumaHealth Consults Widget works. *Click "Talk to a Doctor"*